Seven Samurai: Soundtrack

 Kurosawa had a heightened interest in the soundtracks of his films.
 For Seven Samurai, he collaborated for the seventh and penultimate time with friend and composer Fumio Hayasaka.
-Hayasaka was already seriously ill when Kurosawa visited him during the filming of Seven Samurai and he died prematurely of tuberculosis on October 15, 1955, at the age of 41, while Kurosawa was filming I Live in Fear, his next film, which Hayasaka was unable to complete.
+Hayasaka was already seriously ill when Kurosawa visited him during the filming of Seven Samurai and he died of tuberculosis on October 15, 1955, at the age of 41, while Kurosawa was filming I Live in Fear, his next film, which Hayasaka was unable to complete.

 Themes

-In analyzing the film's accuracy to sixteenth century Japan, Philip Kemp wrote, "to the farmers whose crops were pillaged, houses burned, womenfolk raped or abducted, the distinction between samurai warriors and bandit troupes became all but meaningless."
-Kemp notes how Kikuchiyo is "A farmer's son who wants to become a samurai, he can see both sides: yes, he rages, the farmers are cowardly, mean, treacherous, quite capable of robbing and killing a wounded samurai—but it's the samurai, with their looting and brutality, who have made the farmers that way.
-And the shamefaced reaction of his comrades makes it clear that they can't dispute the charge."
+In analyzing the film's accuracy to sixteenth century Japan, Philip Kemp discusses the similarities between the samurai and the bandits.

 Kenneth Turan notes that the long runtime "reflects the entirety of the agricultural year, from planting to gorgeous blossoming to harvesting."
 Historian David Conrad notes that at the time of the movie's release, nearly half of the Japanese population was still employed in agriculture.
 Although farm incomes were already rising as part of the Japanese economic miracle that would transform rural and urban lives in the 1950s and 60s, many of the village conditions depicted in the movie were still familiar to audiences in 1954.

 Release

 Theatrical

-At 207 minutes, including a five-minute intermission with music, Seven Samurai would be the longest picture of Kurosawa's career.
-Fearing that American audiences would be unwilling to sit through the entire picture, Toho Studios originally removed 50 minutes from the film for U.S. distribution.
-Similar edits were distributed around the world until the 1990s; since then the complete version is usually seen.
+At 207 minutes, including a five-minute intermission with music, Seven Samurai was the longest film that had been released in Kurosawa's career.
+Fearing that international audiences would be unwilling to sit through the entire picture, Toho Studios, alongside Kurosawa himself, originally removed 50 minutes from the film for international distribution & reshowing in Japan.
+This "General Release" cut distributed around the world until the 1990s; since then, the complete version is usually seen.

 The film was released in the United States in 1955, initially under the title The Magnificent Seven.
 Following the 1960 release of the American remake The Magnificent Seven, the Japanese film's title reverted to its original Seven Samurai in the United States.